Ireland, like most countries, has a number of Christmas traditions that are all its own.

 During Penal Times, there was once a plot against the local soldiers in a village.
 They were surrounded and were about to be ambushed when a group of wrens pecked on their drums and awakened the soldiers.
 The plot failed and the wren became known as "The Devil's bird."

-This custom has to a large degree disappeared, but the tradition of visiting from house to house on St. Stephens Day has survived and is very much part of Christmas.
+This custom has to a large degree disappeared, but the tradition of visiting from house to house on St. Stephen's Day (Dec 26) has survived and is very much part of Christmas.

 Traditional Gaelic salutation